Shadovaine/Shadovaine/README.md

 - lcl – A lightweight command-line interface library of Linux commands and drills, giving sysadmins and students a Terminal UI (TUI) to learn & reference syntax on the fly.
 ---

-## 🧱 The Linux-Command-Library (Static Edition)
+## 🧱 The LCLibrary (Static Edition)

-The **Linux-Command-Library** is a categorized, static Markdown library containing syntax, explanations, and real-world examples for 180+ Linux commands.
+The **LCLibrary** is a categorized, static Markdown library containing syntax, explanations, and real-world examples for 180+ Linux commands.
 It’s designed to be:
 - 📚 **Offline-ready:** clone it, keep it local, learn anywhere.
 - 🔍 **Searchable by category:** organized by system function (networking, permissions, processes, etc.).